 Because it can be one of the park's most popular rides, and because its capacity does not seem all that high, you might want to consider getting in line early or late in the day to avoid the inevitable midday crush and patience-crushing lines—especially during the summer, the week between Christmas and New Year's and other busy times.
 If the line is long, much of the wait is outside.
 That makes entering the cool confines of the initial indoor preshow area especially welcome.

 They are led into another room filled with colorful ice-like structures.
 Passengers are told that they need to choose either a "Mild Expedition" or a "Wild Expedition" and choose the appropriate line.
 The mild queue is typically shorter and could save a few minutes of wait time.
 Is it worth it?
-Riders in both vehicles experience the same show, but the wild cars deliver a bit more of an aggressive ride.
+Riders in both vehicles experience the same show, but the wild cars deliver a bit more of an aggressive ride (with an emphasis on "a bit").

 Groundbreaking Ride Vehicles